touchsung/skin-x-test/README.md

   docker-compose up
   ```

-- This command will build and start the Docker containers for both the server and frontend.
+- This command will build and start the Docker containers for both the backend and frontend.
 Once the containers are running, you can access the application at` http://localhost:3000` in your web browser.

 ## Project Structure

-1. `server/`: Contains the Nest.ts server code.
+1. `backend/`: Contains the Nest.ts backend code.
 2. `frontend/`: Contains the React.ts frontend code.
 3. `docker-compose.yml`: Defines the Docker services for the project.
    Customization

 Feel free to customize the codebase according to your requirements.
-You can modify the server code in the `server/` folder and the frontend code in the `frontend/` folder.
+You can modify the backend code in the `backend/` folder and the frontend code in the `frontend/` folder.

 ## Dependencies